Open Innovation 2.0 Conference at the Dublin Castle

-Dublin Castle was the venue for the world’s first Open Innovation 2.0 conference in May as part of Ireland’s EU presidency.
-Intel Labs Europe’s Martin Curley spoke to Grainne Rothery about the new concept in innovation
+Dublin Castle was the venue for the world’s first Open Innovation 2.0 conference in May as part of Ireland’s EU (European Union) presidency.
+Intel Labs Europe’s Martin Curley spoke to Grainne Rothery about the new concept of innovation.

-The adoption of a new paradigm – Open Innovation 2.0 (OI2) – will be “the catalyst that unleashes a virtual Cambrian explosion” of innovation in Europe, write Martin Curley and Bror Salmelin of the European Commission’s Open Innovation Strategy and Policy Group (OISPG) in their recently published white paper on the subject.
+The adoption of a new paradigm, Open Innovation 2.0 (OI2).
+The OI2 will be “the catalyst that unleashes a virtual Cambrian explosion” of innovation in Europe.
+Martin Curley and Bror Salmelin of the European Commission’s Open Innovation Strategy and Policy Group (OISPG) wrote in their recently published white paper on the subject.

 The paper was one of the outputs of the first ever Open Innovation 2.0 conference, which took place in Dublin in May as part of Ireland’s EU presidency.
-The two-day event, which was organised by the European Commission, the OISPG, Intel Labs Europe, Dublin City Council and Trinity College Dublin, attracted 75 international experts – including Alexander Osterwalder, Venkat Ramaswamy, Alexander von Gabain and Richard Straub – and more than 300 delegates from around the world.
+The two-day event, which was organized by the European Commission, the OISPG, Intel Labs Europe, Dublin City Council and Trinity College Dublin, attracted 75 international experts.
+The experts included Alexander Osterwalder, Venkat Ramaswamy, Alexander von Gabain and Richard Straub, and more than 300 delegates from around the world.

-The objective of the conference was to bring together thought leaders, senior decision-makers, social innovators, policy leaders and key executives to devise a manifesto, platform and road map for sustainable economy and society development.
+The objective of the conference was to bring together thought leaders, senior decision-makers, social innovators, policy leaders and key executives to devise a manifesto, platform and roadmap for a sustainable economy and social development.

-“Innovation itself is moving so fast and is so complex, it’s impossible to even describe it in all its facets, but I think we are able to say that there are some key characteristics of this new paradigm.”
+“Innovation itself is moving so fast and is so complex, it’s impossible to even describe it in all its facets, but I think we can say that there are some key characteristics of this new paradigm.”

 It is an innovation model based on extensive networking and co-creative collaboration between all actors in society, he says.
 A core characteristic is the use of the quadruple helix innovation, where government, industry, academia and indeed citizens come together to co-create the future.

 Adoption has a crucial role in the new paradigm, he says.
-“A mental shift has to happen in the field of innovation, because 80pc of the benefits of innovation actually come from the adoption of existing innovations, but we seem to have most of the focus and most of the funding around creating new inventions, new innovations.”
+“A mental shift has to happen in the field of innovation because 80pc of the benefits of innovation actually comes from the adoption of existing innovations, but we seem to have most of the focus and most of the funding around creating new inventions and innovations.”

 The move towards OI2 is being driven by a range of factors.
 “We think open innovation is coming about because we have digital transformations driven by Moore’s Law, we have this need to embrace the sustainability paradigm, and we have this possibility of mass collaboration that’s really unique and is driven by new connectivity.
 These things coming together create the possibilities of this whole new innovation force.”

 It’s still very early days in the OI2 journey, he says.
-“The last paradigm was called open innovation and Henry Chesbrough coined the term and wrote a book about it in 2003.
-The concept was simply that not all of the smart people in the world work for your company so you have to source ideas from outside.
-We’re a decade on from that and very clearly now the unit of competition is starting to become the ecosystem that you’re in rather than an individual firm or organisation.
+“The last paradigm was called open innovation, and Henry Chesbrough coined the term and wrote a book about it in 2003.
+The concept was simply that not all of the smart people in the world work for your company, so you have to source ideas from outside.
+We’re a decade on from that, and very clearly now the unit of competition is starting to become the ecosystem that you’re in rather than an individual firm or organization.

 The conference was held in Dublin Castle over two days in May.
-“We had considered doing it during the Polish presidency but we felt we didn’t have enough data to really be able to say that there definitely is a new paradigm,” says Curley.
-“We picked the Irish presidency for a number of reasons, including the fact that we had some great examples of OI2.”
+“We had considered doing it during the Polish presidency, but we felt we didn’t have enough data to really be able to say that there definitely is a new paradigm,” says Curley.
+“We picked the Irish presidency for solid reasons, including the fact that we had some great examples of OI2.”